 Most of the manufacturing companies focus on expanding their product portfolios and entering untapped markets, such as Asia Pacific

-Grand View Research has segmented the teleradiology market on the basis of product and region:
+Grand View Research has segmented the global teleradiology market based on the product, report type, end-use, and region:

 Magnetic Resonance Imaging (MRI)

 Teleradiology Report Outlook (Revenue in USD Million, 2018 - 2030)